Skip to main content

 • The manufacturer has gone through one of the ordinary regulatory processes for introducing a novel substance into foods or dietary supplements (GRAS determination or New Dietary Ingredient Notification)

-Businesses that want to have their hemp items sold by OLCC-licensed marijuana retailers have two options:
+Hemp businesses that want to have their hemp items sold by OLCC-licensed marijuana retailers have two options:

-• OLCC hemp handler certificate: An ODA-licensed hemp handler can apply for an OLCC Hemp Certificate which gives them a Metrc account.
-The handler can then enter hemp items that they manufacture into Metrc in order to transfer those items to an OLCC-licensed retailer or wholesaler.
-After the hemp or hemp item is entered into Metrc, it must undergo certain required compliance testing.
-At minimum, it needs to pass a potency test to make sure it's below the THC thresholds for hemp items that OLCC licensees are allowed to receive.
-Additionally, it needs to pass compliance testing for any other test that would be required for the equivalent marijuana item under OAR Chapter 333 Division 7.
+After the hemp or hemp item is entered into CTS, it must undergo certain required compliance testing.
+At minimum, it needs to pass a potency test to make sure it is within the THC thresholds for hemp items that OLCC licensees are allowed to receive.
+Additionally, it needs to pass compliance testing for any other test that would be required for the equivalent marijuana item under OAR Chapter 333 Division 7; see OAR 845-025-5800 to -5850 for details.
 These requirements are essentially the same as the compliance testing requirements for hemp and hemp items under ODA's rules for hemp growers and handlers.
 A test performed by an out-of-state lab, or any lab not licensed by OLCC, cannot satisfy this requirement.
-The sampling and testing has to be performed by an OLCC-licensed ORELAP-accredited lab, and the transfer of the samples and the test results are all recorded in Metrc.
-Testing performed prior to entering the hemp or hemp item into Metrc cannot satisfy this requirement.
-Any products that are packaged for sale to consumers must also comply with OLCC packaging and labeling requirements.
+The sampling and testing must be performed by an OLCC-licensed, ORELAP-accredited lab.
+The transfer of the samples and the test results must be recorded in CTS.
+Testing performed prior to entering the hemp or hemp item into CTS cannot satisfy this requirement.